 Monitoring and Troubleshooting Salesforce Customizations

-Change Logs and Audits: Track who made customizations and when they were made, simplifying troubleshooting.
+- Change Logs & Audits: Track who made what changes and when.

 Conclusion